ericgundrum/squidhall/docs/tutorial-content-module-files.md

 In some cases you may need to perform the steps of this tutorial 'blind' and submit the resulting content module file to someone else to perform Steps 7 and 8.
 After which they can supply you with the results or the URL of the test page on a server so you can do Step 9.

-For more information, see the [SquidSpace.js Tools Reference](squidspace-tools.md).
+For more information, see [How To Manage Content for Squid Hall](how-to-content-management.md) and the [SquidSpace.js Tools Reference](squidspace-tools.md).

 ## Using the squidhalltest.html Debugging Features